ArduPilot/ardupilot_wiki/common/source/docs/common-pixhawk-overview.rst

    -  I2C and SPI serial ports.
    -  Two 3.3 volt and one 6.6 volt Analog inputs.
    -  Internal microUSB port and external microUSB port extension.
-   -  Contains its own on board microcontroller and stacks with the FMU.

 -  **Comprehensive power system with redundancy and extensive protection.**